 If you need mold or indoor air quality services in Texas as discussed in this article, call us at 973-366-4660 or e-mail us at firstname.lastname@example.org for details and a free estimate.

 Written By: Robert E. Sheriff, MS, CIH, CSP, President

-Atlantic Environmental, Inc. has the knowledge and experience to provide testing, consulting, and expert services to commercial institutions in Texas from our Dallas/Fort Worth office.
+Atlantic Environmental, Inc. has the knowledge and experience to provide testing, consulting, and expert services for Indoor Air Quality and Mold in Commercial Buildings for Texas with an office located in the Dallas/Fort Worth area.

-Our primary service areas for Indoor Air Quality Sampling/Testing are: NJ, NY, NYC, PA, CT, DE, (Boston) MA, RI, Wash DC, WI, MD, MI, (Chicago) IL, VA, IN, (Atlanta) GA, AL, NC, SC, TN, (Dallas, Ft Worth) TX, OK, DC, AR, we can service most other areas of the U.S. but with some added travel charges.
+Our primary service areas are New Jersey NJ, New York NY, (New York City), Pennsylvania PA, Connecticut CT, Delaware DE, Massachusetts, (Boston) MA, Rhode Island RI, Washington DC, Wisconsin WI, Maryland MD, Michigan MI, Illinois (Chicago) IL, Virginia VA, Indiana IN, Georgia (Atlanta) GA, Alabama AL, North Carolina NC, South Carolina SC, Tennessee TN, Texas (Dallas, Ft Worth) TX, Oklahoma OK, DC, Arkansas AR, Florida FL.
+We can service most other areas of the U.S. but with some added travel charges.